Holistic Numerical Methods Institute Committed to Bringing Numerical Methods to the Undergraduate

 Q. How do I search the course material I am looking for?

 • If you know a topic and have a language of choice, the best page to find the course material is the resource page.
-The same resources are also given as text links if you face any technical trouble with the GO buttons or images.

 • You can also use google search that searches the whole website.